CumulusNetworks/docs/content/cumulus-linux-515/System-Configuration/Authentication-Authorization-and-Accounting/User-Accounts.md

 {{%/notice%}}

 {{%notice note%}}
-Usernames created with NVUE have the following limitations:
+Usernames created with NVUE have the following requirements:

 *Max length is 32.
 *Must begin with a letter or an underscore.
 *May contain letters, digits, underscores, or dashes.
-*Can contain or end with (but not begin with) a dollar sign ('$').
+*May contain or end with, but not begin with, a dollar sign ('$').

 Examples of invalid user names: nv set system aaa user 1test_user